afrl-rq/OpenUxAS-SoI/README.md

 ## Configure System for UxAS Build

-For Linux and Mac systems, the [install prerequisities script](https://raw.githubusercontent.com/afrl-rq/OpenUxAS/develop/install_prerequisites.sh) from the [*OpenUxAS* repository](https://github.com/afrl-rq/OpenUxAS/) (install_prerequisites.sh) automates the installation of all the necessary tools for compilation of *OpenUxAS*.
+For Linux and Mac systems, the [install prerequisities script](https://raw.githubusercontent.com/afrl-rq/OpenUxAS/develop/install_prerequisites.sh) from the [*OpenUxAS* repository](https://github.com/afrl-rq/OpenUxAS/) (`bash install_prerequisites.sh`) automates the installation of all the necessary tools for compilation of *OpenUxAS*.
 Note, on Mac [XCode](https://developer.apple.com/xcode/) must first be installed before running the install script.

 Complete manual step-by-step instructions for each operating system are included below: